World Schools Debating Championships: History

 Each nation is entitled to enter one team.
 As with some other international competitions (such as the FIFA World Cup), the nations of the United Kingdom are allowed to take part individually, as are dependent territories (such as Bermuda) and special regions of some countries (such as Hong Kong).

 All debates in the championship are in English.
 This is for practical reasons, but it means that many teams debate in what is for them a foreign language.
 This has not stopped a number of these teams being very successful.
-India has secured two world titles, whereas China has claimed one.
+India has secured two world titles, and been a top breaking team for several years whereas China has claimed one.
 Pakistan and Sri Lanka have reached the Grand Final; while the Philippines, Argentina, Peru, Greece and Israel have all reached the semi-finals.
 Special awards have been introduced for the highest-ranked teams made-up of English-as-a-second-language (ESL) and English-as-a-foreign-language (EFL) speakers.

 To show that debate is universal, hosts in non-English-speaking nations have often showcased demonstration (non-competition) debates in their own language during the championships.
-A notable example was in Lima in 2003, where the teams from Argentina and Peru gave a demonstration debate in Spanish (but in the World Schools style) in the Congress of Peru chamber.

 Due to the global COVID-19 pandemic, the championship which was due to be held in Mexico City in 2020 was switched to being an Online World Schools Debating Championship, with all the debates conducted through Zoom.
 The 2021 championship hosted by Macau and the 2022 championship hosted by the Netherlands were also conducted online.
 In 2023, the championship resumed in person in Hanoi.